apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

     2 files changed, 51 insertions(+)

-check the history of commits
+We can use ``git log` to check the history of commits:

 .. code:: console